outoftardis/docs/templates/README.md

 The templates intended for Doxygen-based projects are located in the [with_doxygen](with_doxygen) folder.
 The templates for the projects that do not use Doxygen are located in the [without_doxygen](without_doxygen) folder.

+You can also browse [our GitHub Pages](https://outoftardis.github.io/docs/) to see the output of these templates.

 - [Functions and Classes](#functions-and-classes)
 - [Enumeration Types](#enumeration-types)
 - [Doxygen Groups](#doxygen-groups)